 We value your feedback and appreciate comments about your experience with Children’s National Health System.
 During your stay, communicate with your child’s care team about any special concerns or requests.
 If a member in your child’s unit is unable to respond to questions or assist you, please ask to speak with a manager.

 Who to Contact at Children’s National

 If you have concerns about assistance with your child’s current inpatient care team please call Family Services at 202-476-3070 and ask to speak with a Social Worker.
 If you would like to share your experience or make a complaint please contact the Ombudsman Team at 202-476-2064 who will assist with follow up by the appropriate Children's National representative.

-If you would like to receive a report on who has accessed your record on the Pediatric Health Network IQ (PHNIQ) electronic health exchange (formerly the Children's IQ Network), please email us.
+If you would like to receive a report on which health care providers have accessed your record on the Pediatric Health Network IQ (PHNIQ) electronic health exchange (formerly the Children's IQ Network), please email us.